 Bad faith may be inferred from circumstantial evidence.
-For example, factors to be considered in determining whether bad faith exists include: the background of applications such as applicants' actions and facts involved with filing, including relationship between the applicants and the genuine trademark owners, and any originality of filed trademarks.
-Especially, in the examination process, in case requirements described in Q5 are satisfied, unfair intentions may be inferred.
+For example, factors to be considered in determining whether bad faith exists include: the background of applications such as applicants' actions and facts involved with filing, including relationship between the applicants and the genuine trademark owners, and any distinctive feature in composition of filed trademarks.
+Especially, in the examination process, in case requirements described in Q5 are satisfied, unfair intentions may be presumed.